-It’s technically in Nyaung-U, just to the northeast of the Bagan Archaeological Area and about a 10-minute drive from Old Bagan.
+It’s technically in Nyaung-U, just to the northeast of the Bagan Archaeological Area and about a 10-minute drive from the village of Old Bagan.

-Don’t expect the height of luxury.
+Don’t expect the height of luxury or fancy lounges.
 There’s a single runway, basic security, and a rudimentary departure lounge shared by all the passengers.

 It lies just outside the Bagan Archaeological Zone and serves prop planes–the rumble of jet engines pose too much threat to the nearby historic pagodas.

 One of the reasons that the airport is small is that they’re trying to limit the size of the planes arriving here.
 Even the small planes that do come create enough noise to be a potential problem for the structural integrity of the nearby stupas, pagodas, and temples, and larger jet planes would create even more problems.

 As with most names in Burmese, it has been transliterated in multiple ways.
 You might also come across places where it’s written as Nyaung Oo Airport or Bagan Nyaung Oo Airport.

 You can find the latest U.S. Department of State travel advisories and information for Myanmar (Burma) (such as entry visa requirements and vaccination requirements) here.